What You Need to Know About Verbal Commitments

 Read on for the written part of the interview, packed with insights which college coaches are reluctant to go on record or give many specifics about.

 The process of committing to a college team can be confusing.
 Athletes are committing to programs earlier than ever before.
-Athletes as young as 8th and 9th grade are verbally committing to schools.
+Athletes as young as 8th and 9th grade are being asked for verbal commitments.
 How is that even possible before a college coach is allowed to speak to a player?
 Many of you will be faced with coaches expecting early decisions, long before you are allowed to sign a Letter of Intent your senior year.

 Here is my interview with Cheri Naudin: